 In truth, there are four main polishing/grinding shapes.
-The purpose of each shape is to initiate return loss reduction.
+The purpose of each form is to initiate return loss reduction.

-Despite there being four different types of polishing types, you will mostly hear or see people refer to only UPC and APC.
+Despite there being four different polishing types, you will mostly hear or see people refer to only UPC and APC.
 In addition to these two, there is also FLAT and PC.

-The PC in each polishing type stands for “physical contact”.
-As such, each polishing or grinding type describes the connector’s type of connection or contact.
-Furthermore, each physical contact type has its own insertion and return loss.
+The PC in each polishing type stands for “physical contact.”
+As such, each polishing or grinding type describes the connector’s kind of connection or contact.
+Furthermore, each physical contact type has its insertion and return loss.
 The insertion losses for the PC polishing types range from -30 dB to -40 dB.

-Generally, you will rarely find a connector with the PC polishing type.
-It is essentially obsolete.
+Generally, you will rarely find a connector with the PC polishing type, and it is essentially obsolete.
 This is why we chose to focus on the UPC and APC polishing types in this abstract.

 UPC stands for Ultra Physical Contact.
 You can see the UPC as the successor to the PC polishing type.
-If we visually compare the PC to UPC connection types, you will notice that the PC finish is almost completely straight.
-It might have rounded and angled edges too.
-The UPC overall has a more rounded tip.
+If we visually compare the PC to UPC connection types, you will notice that the PC finish is almost entirely straight.
+It might have rounded and angled edges too, and the UPC overall has a more rounded tip.

 Its curved bevel allows for return losses between -40 dB and -55 dB.
 As you may notice, this is an improvement over the PC finish type.

 APC stands for Angled Physical Contact.
 Compared to the PC and APC polishing, you will notice that the tip ends in a dramatic eight-degree slant.
-APC polishes achieve the best connection.
-This is due to them reducing return losses to below -60 dB.
-Another reason why APC connectors are so popular is that they are cheaper to manufacture than FLAT, PC, and UPC connectors are.
+APC polishes achieve the best connection, and this is due to them reducing return losses to below -60 dB.
+Another reason why APC connectors are so popular is because they are cheaper to manufacture than FLAT, PC, and UPC connectors are.

 UPC vs APC: How to Identify Each

-When you are looking for pre-prepared optical fiber at a shop, it may be a little difficult to identify the polishing type because it can seem so subtle.
-In this section of the guide, we will help you understand the differences between UPC and APC grinding types in both appearance and performance.
+When looking for pre-prepared optical fiber at a shop, it may be a little challenging to identify the polishing type because it can seem so subtle.
+This section of the guide will help you understand the differences between UPC and APC grinding types in both appearance and performance.

 The above image illustrates how a UPC connector looks.
 As you can tell, the head is subtly rounded.
-The biggest and most obvious difference between it and an APC connector is it does not slant.
+The most significant and most obvious difference between it and an APC connector is it does not slant.

-The differences between UPC and APC connectors are not just aesthetic.
-The shapes also influence performance.
+The differences between UPC and APC connectors are not just aesthetic, and the shapes also influence performance.
 For instance, UPC connectors will reflect any light to its source, while APC connectors will only reflect light at certain angles.
-In addition to this, the APC connector will reflect light to the cladding, as opposed to the light source.
+In addition to this, the APC connector will reflect light to the cladding instead of the light source.

 Differences between FLAT, PC, UPC, and APC Connectors

 We use methods such as polishing single-mode fiber (SMF) connector ferrules with different shapes to reduce back reflection and return loss.
-Once again, UPC and APC are not the only polishing shapes available to us.
-There are also FLAT and PC connectors.
+Once again, UPC and APC are not the only polishing shapes available to us, and there are also FLAT and PC connectors.

 Which One Should You Choose?

-As the above abstract has explicated, the best performing polish shape is the APC.
+As the above abstract has explained, the best performing polish shape is the APC.
 We employ APC connectors in use cases such as wavelength-division multiplexing, passive optical networking (optical LANs and GPONS), FTTx.

 APC connectors are great for use cases that require the use of high wavelengths through single-mode fiber.
-It should be obvious that we should not mate APC and UPC connectors.
-This will cause bad connectivity and possible damage.
+It should be evident that we should not mate APC and UPC connectors, and this will cause lousy connectivity and possible damage.

-We do not recommend using APC connectors in standard transceivers.
-UPC polishing shapes work better for this particular use case.
-In fact, most manufacturers design SC and LC type transceivers for UPC connectors.
+We do not recommend using APC connectors in standard transceivers, and UPC polishing shapes work better for this particular use case.
+Most manufacturers design SC and LC type transceivers for UPC connectors.

-The APC may be more sophisticated or powerful than the UPC polishing type but it is still very useful.
+The APC may be more sophisticated or powerful than the UPC polishing type, but it is still beneficial.
 Additionally, it is also slightly cheaper.
 We use UPC connectors in digital, telephonic, and CA-TV systems.